ARFZahra/Pandas_Challenge_ZR/README.md

 •	In conclusion, the analysis provides valuable insights into the factors influencing academic performance, overall passing rates, and the impact of school characteristics within the LGA.

-The Jupyter notebook that we created for the analysis and the CSV files containing the folder called “Resources' folder” are in  PyCitySchool folder.
-Used Xpert learning assistant and ChatGTP to understand and debug codes when required.
+The Jupyter notebook created for the analysis, along with the CSV files located in the 'Resources' folder, are in the PyCitySchool folder.
+I utilized Xpert Learning Assistant and ChatGPT to understand and debug codes when necessary